bagusnl/Genshin-MinimalInstaller/README.md

 # Genshin-MinimalInstaller

-A new way to install Genshin Impact
+A new way to install Genshin Impact.

 Advantages (for standalone script):
  - Does not require 120GB free space!
  - Multithreaded file download (using + aria2c)